 What is Bomba?

 “The New Jersey State Council of the Arts was really instrumental in my development,” says Nelson Baez, who trained under Tito Cepeda and Mickey Sierra.
 Nelson is now a master himself, and is training two apprentices through the NJSCA Folk Arts Program, as well as teaching large workshops at a yearly summer camp for 75 students aged 10-16 years old.
-An upcoming feature on State of the Arts offers a glimpse at the intricate training behind Bomba through a conversation with Isnard “Izzy” Mil-Merced, one of Nelson’s early workshop participants who came back ten years later to train as his apprentice.
+A 2018 feature on State of the Arts offers a glimpse at the intricate training behind Bomba through a conversation with Isnard “Izzy” Mil-Merced, one of Nelson’s early workshop participants who came back ten years later to train as his apprentice.
 Immense skill is required to master not only the detailed and varied drumming rhythms and techniques, but also the intuitive side of communicating with a dancer while on the subidor.

 As Izzy muses, “You can definitely feel the history within each song, within each rhythm, within each dance step.”
 To hear more about the transformative power of the music and why Nelson Baez’s hairs stand up just talking about Bomba, watch our episode on State of the Arts.